-Members of the tumor necrosis factor receptor (TNFR) superfamily participate in a large number of events that regulate cell activation and programmed cell death.
-A substantial majority of signals induced by receptors of this family are delivered via cytoplasmic (CY) adapter molecules belonging to the TNFR-associated factor (TRAF) family.
-It is now clear from work performed by our group and others during the past several years that TRAF3 can play diverse, even sharply contrasting roles in signaling by different receptors, and in different cell types.
+Members of the tumor necrosis factor receptor (TNFR) superfamily participate in many events that regulate cell activation and programmed cell death.
+Most signals induced by receptors of this family are delivered via cytoplasmic (CY) adapter molecules belonging to the TNFR-associated factor (TRAF) family.
+The family member TRAF3 can play diverse, even sharply contrasting roles in signaling by different receptors, and in different cell types.
 Although whole-mouse deficiency in TRAF3 is lethal, we produced a conditional TRAF3-deficient mouse strain that permits us to assess the functions of TRAF3 in distinct cell types.
 Mice lacking TRAF3 specifically in B cells show dramatically increased B cell survival, with normal cell proliferation.
-This results in massively enlarged secondary lymphoid organs, autoantibody production and lymphoid infiltration of major organs, and development of B cell tumors as mice age.
-We have to date produced mice lacking TRAF3 in B lymphocytes, T lymphocytes, and dendritic cells.
-In all these cell types, TRAF3 deficiency results in constitutive activation of the ‘noncanonical’ or “NF-kB2” signaling pathway.
-However, although current dogma suggests that this explains the remarkably prolonged survival of TRAF3-deficient B cells, we found that NF-kB2 activation correlates with enhanced survival ONLY in B cells, and does not confer changes in survival on T cells or dendritic cells.
-This is consistent with the association of loss-of-function mutations in TRAF3 observed with B cell malignancies in humans, but not tumors in other cell types.
-We are thus investigating the molecular mechanisms by which TRAF3 deficiency regulates cell survival uniquely in B lymphocytes.
+This results in massively enlarged secondary lymphoid organs, autoimmune manifestations by young adulthood, and development of B cell tumors as mice age.
+Interestingly, although TRAF3 deficiency results in constitutive activation of the ‘noncanonical’ or “NF-kB2” signaling pathway in all cell types examined to date, TRAF3 deficiency leads to markedly enhanced survival ONLY in B cells.
+We are investigating the molecular mechanisms by which TRAF3 deficiency regulates cell survival uniquely in B lymphocytes.
 We recently also found that TRAF3 associates with the B cell antigen receptor complex (BCR), and inhibits BCR signaling; we are investigating the molecular mechanism(s) for this regulation.
 This information could permit greater efficacy in designing treatments for B cell malignancies, as it can inform the targeting of non-proliferating cells that could survive standard chemotherapy.

 We also produced mice that lack TRAF3 specifically in T cells.
 Unlike B cells, TRAF3-deficient T cells have no alterations in survival.
-Instead, we found that these T cells show marked decreases in CD4+ and CD8+ T cell function to infection and immunization.
+Instead, these T cells show marked decreases in CD4+ and CD8+ T cell function in response to infection and immunization.
 Additionally, invariant NK T cell development and function are severely compromised in these mice, in a manner attributable to the reduced TCR signaling and upregulation of the transcription factor T-bet.
 In the absence of TRAF3, signaling through the TCR is compromised from the earliest measurable event, the activation of Src kinases.
 We also found that TRAF3 associates with the TCR complex.
-We are currently using multiple investigative strategies to explore this association, and how TRAF3 normally promotes TCR signaling and function.
 Key to this process appears to be blocking by TRAF3 of association with the TCR of the Src kinase inhibitor Csk.
 Our recent work shows that TRAF3 associates with the TCR via interaction with the TCR adapter LAT, and restrains several negative regulators of the LAT molecule, to ultimately enhance TCR signaling.
 TRAF3 also regulates signaling through the IL-2 receptor by association with Jak molecules and the T cell phosphatase TCPTP.
 This regulation restrains IL-2 responses of thymic T regulatory cell precursors, and in the absence of T cell TRAF3, mice have an increased number of nTreg cells with elevated IL-2 responses.
 Recent investigations are probing how T cell TRAF3 enhances signaling by the type 1 interferon receptor, and in contrast limits signaling by the TNRF family costimulator GITR.